openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when a call carries the continuation flag.
+This error code is returned when a call carries a continuation flag.

 **Possible Causes**

 The current call does not allow the continuation flag.

-**Solution Steps**
+**Resolution Steps**

 Check whether the continuation flag is included.